openadventure/Pocket-Quest/README.md

-Open Adventure - Game System ![pocket quest logo][PQlogo]
+Open Adventure - Pocket Quest ![pocket quest logo][PQlogo]
 ==================

-**Open Adventure** is a full-featured tabletop [adventure game][adventuregame] that offers out-of-box support for medieval fantasy and science-fiction expeditions.
-In **Open Adventure**, you play as a heroic or villainous figure free to explore the perilous world created by the all-mighty Game Master.
-Along your adventure you'll battle ferocious enemies, solve complex puzzles and navigate labyrinthine mazes, and much more!
+The revolutionary **Open Adventure** rules condensed into a single sheet of paper (printed duplex).
+The entire game (including equipment, magic, game master rules, etc.) can be played with six sheets of rules total.
+Pocket Quest aims to allow for OA to be played when few resources, time or rules are available.

 ![basic rulebook][OAproduct]